cysouw/graphicalgrammar/text/other.md

 ## French

 Origin of the term *syntagma* in the Cours of 1916?
+Analyse logique with Du Marsais in 1754?

 ### Maimieux (1797) *Pasigraphie*